 The moka pot is a simple, three-parts aluminum device (see my sketch enclosed), invented in 1933, which despite its simplicity contains a lot of physics.
 Most people think that the heat brings water to boiling, and this flows up in the filter to make the coffee.
 However, its functioning is much more subtle [ see: C. Gianino, Am.
 J. Phys.
 75, 43 (2007) ].
 The key is actually the amount of air stored above the water (at the level of the control valve, left sketch): heating warms both the water and the air, starting a thermodynamic cycle.
 Air mixes with water vapour and is compressed by increasing temperature, never going above 90-92C; upon reaching this temperature, the gas has expanded enough to develop a pressure of about 2-2,5 bars (as regulated by the valve, adjusted to match the filtration pressure opposed by the coffee powder… ehm… try to press your coffee too tight in the filter, and see what happens!); this pushes (isobaric expansion) the hot water up the funnel and homogeneously wets through the coffee powder: now, a coffee-water solution starts to flow gently from the upper tip of the funnel (center sketch).
 But once the inner water level drops below the lower tip of the funnel (right sketch), pressure instantly drops at constant volume down to ambient, since the above tip is open, and water temperature jumps to the boiling point: residual coffee spurts at the tip of the funnel like a small volcano.
 At this moment, you have to stop the fire, and move the moka away from the stove, to avoid boiling water to keep flowing and ruining your coffee into a bitter and much acidic solution.
 (Note: to close the thermodynamic cycle you have to refill, at ambient P and T…)

 The ideal values of about 92C temperature and 9 bar pressure for an optimal extraction of essential oils from coffee powder have been established long time ago.
 Professional machines, as found in the best coffee shops (https://www.roastycoffee.com/commercial-espresso-machine/), are designed with a mechanical barostat to keep the value of 9 bar reasonably constant for the whole time (and on more than one serving line in parallel).
 But then, why Nespresso & co. advertise 15-bar machines?
 If 9 is good, does a higher pressure make an even better espresso ?
 Again, a little physics helps to understand.
 The pitfall is that a home machine is much less sophisticated, and is not capable of maintaining a constant pressure throughout.
-Darcy’s law of filtration states that the pressure drop is given by 𝛥P=𝜂LQ/k, i.e. proportional to the product of fluid viscosity 𝜂, tube length and volumetric flow Q, and inversely proportional to the filter (i.e., coffee’s) permeability coefficient k.
+Darcy’s law of filtration states that the pressure drop is given by 𝛥P=𝜂LQ/k, i.e. proportional to the product of fluid viscosity 𝜂, tube length L and volumetric flow Q, and inversely proportional to the filter (i.e., coffee’s) permeability coefficient k.
 Of these quantities, the latter is the one that changes more drastically, decreasing by about a factor of 10 going from dry to fully wet coffee powder [ see: L. Navarini et al, Appl.
 Therm.
 Eng.
 29, 998 (2009) ], while Q increases from zero to some positive value.
 Therefore, the pressure in such a machine increases steadily during the infusion process: 15 bar is just the peak at the end of the process, while an average of about 9 bar should (hopefully) be in effect.

 The next step for coffee aficionado is mixing with milk, which results in a wide range of combinations ranging from latte (caffelatte or café-au-lait) to cappuccino, and many more.
 In this case, yet without knowing, the barista is exploiting the elegant physics of double-diffusive convection.
 DDC occurs when two fluids of different density, temperature and diffusion rates are mixed dynamically.
 Although it was introduced by Melvin Stern only in the early ’60s to describe oceanic “salt fingers” – the thin, alternating fluid filaments that appear when warm and salty water overlies fresh and cold – the theory of DDC rapidly found wide applications in astrophysics, geophysics, chemistry and materials science.
 DDC is driven by the difference in the molecular diffusivities of heat vs. solutes, and operates in a counterintuitive way: it is a mixing process that makes the dense fluid denser, and the light fluid lighter.
 The most dramatic signature of DDC is observed in the stepped structures of vertical temperature and salinity profiles in the oceans (the thermohaline staircases), which can also be routinely reproduced in the laboratory.
 Yet, many questions about the detailed origin of the phenomenon go unanswered.
 Recently, a group of physicists and engineers exploited DDC to explain pattern formation in café-au-lait and multilayered gels [ see: Laboratory layered latte, Nature Comm.
 8, 1960 (2017) ]